-Book Book Review, Title The second creation, Author Robert P. Crease, Rating 3.0, Humbled again by particle physics
+Book Book Review, Title The second creation, Author Robert P. Crease, Charles C. Mann, Rating 3.0, Humbled again by particle physics

 This is a history of the development of the Standard Model of particle physics, circa 1986.
 It is well regarded by physicists for its sociological treatment, as well as its attempt to record the false starts and uncertainty that accompany leading edge science; certainly the personalities and their various collaborations and squabbles are vividly rendered.
 As to the science, it is particularly good in providing a pithy description of how a unified theory of electromagnetic, strong and weak forces gives rise to our description of the early events of the Big Bang theory.